humandotlearning/line_segment_angle_detector/README.md

 7. the group with the smallest distance should be the line
 8. find angle from slope using tan inverse.

+average time taken to find angle of one image is: 1.5 seconds

 references:
 1. https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.single.html#scipy.cluster.hierarchy.single